 Nunn leads Heat to victory over Hawks

 Rookie Kendrick Nunn produced his third 20-point effort of the season, going for a career-high 28 points to lead the visiting Miami Heat to a 106-97 win over the Atlanta Hawks on Thursday.
-Nunn shot 10-for-15 from the field and upped his season average to 22.4 points.
+Nunn was 10-for-15 from the field and upped his season average to 20.4.
 His previous high was 25 against Minnesota on Sunday.

 Atlanta cut the Miami lead, which was as much as 18, to six points with 5:49 left, but Meyers Leonard hit back-to-back 3-pointers to highlight a 10-0 run that shifted the momentum back to the Heat.
-Leonard scored 16 and Tyler Herro added 17 for Miami.
-Jimmy Butler led the Heat with 11 assists and nine rebounds but he scored just five points on 2-of-10 shooting.
+Leonard scored 16 and Tyler Herro added 17.
+Jimmy Butler led the Heat with 11 assists and nine rebounds.

-The Heat shot 14-for-37 on its 3-point attempts while Atlanta was only 7-for-34.
+The Heat shot 14-for-37 on its 3-pointers, while Atlanta was only 7-for-34.
 The Heat have won four of their first five games and lead the Southeast Division.
 They beat the Hawks for the second time in three days, having posted a 112-97 victory over Atlanta on Tuesday.

 Jabari Parker led the Hawks with 23 points and added eight rebounds.
-DeAndre' Bembry scored 18 with 10 rebounds and eight assists.
-Rookie Cam Reddish started at point guard for the Hawks in place of injured Trae Young and produced nine points -- including his first career 3-pointer -- and six rebounds.
-Miami led by 11 points in the first quarter, but the Hawks pulled as close as four and cut the Heat's lead to 30-26 to start the second period.
-The Heat stretched the lead to 48-33 in the second quarter, only to have Atlanta go on a 12-2 run and get within 52-46 at halftime.
+DeAndre Bembry scored 18 with 10 rebounds and eight assists.
+Rookie Cam Reddish started at point guard for the Hawks in place of injured Trae Young and produced nine points -- including his first career 3-pointer -- and six assists.
+Miami led by 11 points in the first quarter, but the Hawks pulled as close as four and cut the Heat's lead to 30-26 to start the second half.
+The Heat stretched the lead to 15 when they led 48-33 in the second quarter, only to have Atlanta got on a 12-2 run and trim the lead to 52-46 at halftime.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)